jpagolia/resources/condaenv.md

-# Creating a custom conda environment for Jupyter notebook in SCG
+# Creating a custom conda environment for Jupyter notebook on SCG
-Thank you to @chunerguo https://github.com/chunerguo/resources/blob/main/scg_conda_env.md
+Thank you to Chuner Guo: https://github.com/chunerguo/resources/blob/main/scg_conda_env.md

 ## Create a new conda environment in a non-default directory
 `conda create -p /labs/delitto/james/.envs/jpa_infercnv python=3.12`